To qualify for this Scientific Sessions 2023 award, you must meet the following deadlines:

 The nomination file (submitted on the nominee’s behalf) should contain the following documents in PDF format:

-- A copy of the candidate's curriculum vitae.
+- Candidate's curriculum vitae.

-- A document listing of mentees and current positions.
+- List of mentees and current positions.

 - Complimentary registration to AHA Scientific Sessions